-Grape Collective caught up with the soft-spoken, philosophic Howell (once a student of philosophy at the University of Chicago) to talk about the distinctiveness of Cain wines and how it all starts with dirt.
+Grape Collective caught up with the soft-spoken, philosophic Howell (once a student of philosophy at the University of Chicago) to talk about how everything starts with dirt.
 The following are excerpts from conversations with Howell over a dinner and two visits to the winery.

 Lisa Denning: You talk about "wine beyond fruit."
 Can you tell us what you mean by that?

 Christopher Howell: I think the world of wine has gone through a lot of changes over the past few decades.
 We've all heard that word terroir now and we're making a little sense of it but we're still not sure what it means.
 We have folks coming out and saying it doesn't exist and we're still trying to explain it to ourselves.